Seraph9/Bukwild_frontend_marquee-test/README.md

 * Installing the library React Transition Groups for adding React animation effects when the state changes and page re-renders: `npm install react-transition-group --save`

+Before scheduling a Zoom interview, we’d like you to complete this test of your front end dev abilities.
+This is very relevant to this position because the majority of your time will be spent taking Zeplin-ified designs and turning them into components that accept data from a CMS.

 # Bukwild_frontend_marquee-test
 Frontend coding test to engineer a Marquee Component using React.js for Bukwild Studio Sacramento Component Dev Test (2021)